Skip to main content

 When the selected Click Track preset is in the Built-In category, click subdivisions are available for more detailed control over the click track mix.

-• Tap and Hold the Click fader to expand the subdivisions.
+• With a built-in click sound selected, Tap and Hold the Click fader to expand the subdivisions.

 • Control the mix of Accent, ¼ note, 1/8 note, and 1/16 note subdivisions.